Psalms For Life

 your queen stands on your right

-glittering in Ophir’s purest gold.
+glittering in the purest gold from Ophir.

 10 Listen, princess bride